hamilton-labs/DSPy-AI-Agents-Experiment/README.md

 2. Start the Ollama container if you have it already
 `docker start ollama`
-3. Install the 6 Bit quantized Llama 3 model
-`docker exec -e OLLAMA_LLM_LIBRARY=cpu_avx ollama ollama run llama3.2:1b-instruct-q6_K`
+3. Install the 6 Bit quantized Llama 3 model (for Intel CPUs) `docker exec -e OLLAMA_LLM_LIBRARY=cpu_avx ollama ollama run llama3.2:1b-instruct-q6_K`

 ### Run DSPy Locally with Ollama